 But things are actually doable at this iconic ‘giant golfball’ when it comes to dietary restrictions, and with all of the transportation options, you can even find a place super close if nothing in the parks works out for you!

-Connections Eatery- new in 2022.
+Connections Eatery just opened in 2022.
 This is a new quick serve location.
-They do not have peanuts, or shellfish.
+Good news, They do not have peanuts, or shellfish.
 Only treenut is coconut.
 It is an active bakery, so I’d recommend skipping it if you don’t go to bakeries regularly.
 See what options are available and some recommended favorites you’d enjoy here.

 Sunshine Seasons- Located in the Land Pavilion on the bottom floor, by Soarin Ride.
 Somewhat hard to access if you use a mobility device.
-Features multiple dishes and items in a cafeteria style.
+Features multiple dishes and items in a cafeteria style only for lunch.

 Regal Eagle- Located at the back of World Showcase in America Pavilion.
 Features classics like Pulled Pork and BBQ.